dd-group01/phase03/_pages/page02.md

 number: 2
 ---

-### They are a mass of inconsistency

-There are numerical disparities in every walk of life, but feminists focus only on those situations in which women are apparently oppressed, and which benefit their cause.
+<section class="snap intro"><div class="module">One of the biggest example of hypocrisy for women is when they act/dress like whores (somehow this is supposed to be empowering for them) and at the same time demand to be respected and treated equally.
+Otherwise feminists focus only on those situations in which women are apparently oppressed, and which benefit their cause.

-The feminist hypocrisy arises in their silence regarding jobs such as coal mining and oil drilling, or the military.
-Oh, they don’t have a problem with the massive gender imbalance in these careers, because they’re dangerous, challenging and requiring of immense bravery and strength.
-This is because the imbalance is beneficial to women.
 There is a core of hate within feminism.
-It is a plague upon the world.
-It is dishonest, cultish and detrimental to the advancement of society.
+It is a plague upon the world, it is dishonest, cultish and detrimental to the advancement of society.
+</div></section>